djchie/lyft-cli/README.md

 You can also use any of the commands below with your current location, meaning you don't have to enter in a pickup address.
 To do so, simply ignore the `'pickup address here'` argument for the `time`, `types`, and `drivers` commands and the `-e 'end address'` argument for the `price` command.
 Note however, that the current location feature takes a little longer to render.

 Just like Jae, I hate breaking my workflow and having to go through my phone to see if I should order a Lyft or not just to realize that I shouldn't and that I should just walk home instead.
-I'd rather just break my workflow while in the command line.
+I'd rather do all of that from the command line.

 ## Install via NPM